 The picture below shows the author’s back 24 hours after exposure to ultraviolet radiation (UVR).
 The striking physical sign is the redness, reflecting the large increase in dermal blood flow (erythema).
 Note that the reaction is a direct one, in that it is precisely limited to those areas exposed to the ultraviolet radiation — the lettering template ‘The Importance of Being Red’ shielded the areas of skin that remained pale.
 This reaction is therefore not a systemic one, nor it is one that spreads more than a few millimetres across the skin’s surface.

 The erythema from UVR develops within hours of UVR exposure, and although it may not yet be visible to our eyes, it can be measured with a Doppler flow meter which is more sensitive than our eyes (to changes in blood flow).
-The erythema peaks at 8-24 hours, before subsiding over days.
+The erythema peaks at 8-24 hours, before subsiding over up to several days.
 The more intense the erythema, the sooner it is detectable, and the longer it takes to subside.
-After large UVR exposures erythema can still be detected over a week later.
-If the erythema is substantial, there may be accompanying pain and an increased sensitivity to stimuli that do not normally cause pain such as light touch.
-If very severe there may be oedema and even blister formation; and widespread keratinocyte cell death.
+After a large UVR exposure erythema can still be detected over a week later.
+If the erythema is substantial, there may be accompanying pain and an increased sensitivity to stimuli that do not normally cause pain such as light touch, but which are now ‘felt’ as pain (allodynia).
+If the UVR dose is very large, there may be oedema and even blister formation, reflecting widespread keratinocyte cell death.
 This is the sunburn reaction, familiar to many pale-skinned people.

 Why and how does UVR cause sunburn?